mbrukman/foundationdb-block-device/README.md

 I did a small benchmark using a FoundationDB cluster of 2 nodes (linux running on macbooks with SSDs, not tuned for FDB at all).
 FIO benchmark on 1GB file resulted in 10K random read/write IOPS and the latency was below 10ms.
 While doing sequential reads it was able to saturate 1Gbit network link.

+Postrgres running in a virtualbox showed 900 TPS on TPC-B pgbench workload with a database of size 1g.

 ## Current status
 It's a prototype.
 There are several important featues which are not implemented yet